Why Won't My Android Emulator Connect to the Server on iOS?

 - Port and protocol: Some networks block WebRTC.
 If the provider offers TCP fallback, enable it.

 - Account status: Ensure the provider account is active and not rate-limited.
-If you suspect account issues, compare with top secure emulator options for iOS in 2025 to see alternatives.
+If you suspect account issues, compare with most secure Android emulators for iOS to see alternatives.

 Fixes for Remote Desktop Hosts